Thailand

 Conclusion

 It's not fair to jump to any conclusions having spent so little time in Trang.
-I hate it when people stay two days where I live in Thailand and then tell the world what a crappy place it is.
-I quite liked it.
-What I hate are places crawling with farang tourists so I appreciate being somewhere that isn't.
+I don't like it when people stay two days where I live in Thailand and then tell the world what a crappy place it is.
+I like Trang a lot.
+Places like Trang are what I refer to as 'real' Thailand, as opposed to the well-known tourist resorts that are totally artificial in nature.

-There isn't much of interest in the Amphoe Muang main town but the same applies to most Thai provincial towns and cities.
+There isn't a great deal going on in the Amphoe Muang district (main town) but the same applies to most Thai provincial towns and cities.
 If you want excitement, go to Bangkok.
-Being in the provinces is a completely different experience to being in the crazy capital.
+Being in the provinces is a completely different experience to being in Thailand's crazy capital.

-For beach, island and nature lovers there is a lot to keep you busy but Westerners who can't live without hamburgers and pizzas would probably be better off going to Phuket, Pattaya or Samui.
-There's not much for the sex tourists in Trang either which is another plus point.
+For beach, island and nature lovers there is some beautiful scenery, deserted beaches and miles of unspoilt coastline in Trang, but Westerners who can't live without hamburgers, pizzas, Go-Go bars, massage shops, Indian tailors, tattoo parlours and tacky souvenir shops would probably be better off going to Phuket, Pattaya or Samui.
+There's not much for the sex tourists in Trang, either, which is another big plus point.

 TAT Information